labex-labs/open-source-labs/python/break-the-ice-with-python/challenge-get-email-username/step1.md

 ## Example

-The following email address is given as input to the program:
+If the following email address is given as input to the program:

 ```bash
 john@google.com